 Researchers in Nova Scotia, P.E.I., Quebec, Ontario, Manitoba and British Columbia were awarded funds to test innovative ways to provide physical, occupational and speech therapy and lifestyle coaching to people who are recovering at home after a stroke.
 The telerehab initiative is a joint effort of the Heart and Stroke Foundation (HSF) and the HSF Canadian Partnership for Stroke Recovery.

-The newly funded projects include teams led by:
+Projects include teams led by:

 - Dr. Hélène Corriveau, Université de Sherbrooke.
 This team will study a three-pronged high-tech approach: videoconferencing to deliver occupational and physical therapy in the home; the use of hand-held tablets to enable patients to communicate with therapists; teletreatment to provide group-therapy sessions for people in Lac Mégantic and Magog.
 At least 25 participants will be involved in the research.